jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 ## Responsibilities and Maintenance

 Each Venue should have a responsible party, a support team, and a plan to make sure all information and links are up-to-date.
-Table 3 shows a suggested schedule of these responsibilities, although most of the cells are yet to be determined pending decisions made in the shared management plan.
+Table 3 shows a suggested schedule of these responsibilities, although most of the cells are yet to be determined pending decisions made in the VisionEval pooled fund shared management plan.
+Any plans will also need to decide access and editing rights to the website content.
 Development and version progression will likely require a more frequent update schedule for development and user’s guides whereas more broad information about the framework will change less frequently.

 Table 3.
 Mapping of Primary Documentation Venues to Maintenance Schedules